Masterofnoothing/DockWeb/README.md

 > **Tip** This is too difficult for you check this awesome project called [money4band](https://github.com/MRColorR/money4band) for easy app setup

+### **Changelog**
+- Fixed issues with the Teno Community node not connecting.
+- Improved logging for grass and gradient.
+- If you encounter any bugs, please report them in the issues section.

 ### **Supported Environment Variables**

 | Variable Name     | Description                                         |